 Assessment in the EYFS takes the form of observation by all adults working with the child.
-These observations, which are made using the iPad-based 2Build A Profile assessment software, are linked to Development Matters which in turn informs the end of phase judgements made in each child's EYFS Profile.
+These observations, which are made using the iPad-based Tapestry Journal software, are linked to Development Matters which in turn informs the end of phase judgements made in each child's EYFS Profile.

-As a general guideline the children in Tadpoles should be working within the 22-36 month band in Development Matters, the Froglets (Nursery) should be working within the 30-50 month band and children in Ladybirds (Reception) should be working within the 40-60 month band.
+As a general guideline within the Development Matters, the children in Tadpoles are working within the birth to 3 band, the Froglets (Nursery) are working within the 3 - 4 year olds band and children in Ladybirds (Reception) are working within the Reception band.
 At the end of the Reception year, each child will be assessed against the national standard of the 17 Early Learning Goals (ELGs), each one linked to one of the seven areas of learning highlighted in the EYFS curriculum below.

-The teachers will record each child's level of development against the 17 ELGs as either emerging, expected or exceeding.
+The teachers will record each child's level of development against the 17 ELGs as either emerging, expected or above expected.
 The profile is then completed with a brief commentary of the child's skills in relation to the three key characteristics of learning (playing and exploring, active learning, creating and thinking critically)